Skip to content

 Calot's triangle · Hepatic anatomy · TNM staging · Wound complications · Nutritional support · Anastomotic leak

-The FRACS Written includes six SAQ questions in three hours, each requiring structured surgical reasoning with specific operative details, staging systems, and evidence-based management.
-The Primex SAQ grader generates questions in authentic FRACS format, marks every marking point, and gives a tier with an examiner-style model answer for each response.
+Written 2 of the FRACS Fellowship is an SAQ paper: 8 questions in 130 minutes, 1 non-technical question plus 7 specialty questions, each requiring structured surgical reasoning with specific operative detail: name of the procedure, the approach, the key anatomical steps, oncological margins, and complication management.
+The PRIMEX SAQ grader generates questions in authentic FRACS format, marks every point, and returns a tier with an examiner-style model answer that flags when your response is too generic.

 • FRACS-format SAQs across all surgical subspecialties